Homemade Italian Meatballs

 5 from 1 vote

 Spaghetti and meatballs are the perfect comfort food.
-One plateful really checks all the boxes: filling, heavy on protein, with a daily dose of veggies in the flavorful tomato sauce.
-Especially during the winter months, you’ll find a pot of these Italian meatballs simmering on my stovetop almost weekly!
+One plateful really checks all the boxes.
+Especially during the winter months, you’ll find a pot of these Italian meatballs simmering on my stovetop on any given weeknight.
+They’re tender, juicy, and packed with flavor thanks to a few simple ingredients and gluten-free seasonings.
+I’m sure once you’ve made just one batch of these gluten-free Italian meatballs, you’ll have them on repeat.

 Italian meatballs in marinara sauce in a bowl, garnished with parmesan and parsley.